novoalab/Nano3P_Seq/README.md

 - [Software versions used](#Software-versions-used)
 - [Citation](#Citation)

-## General command line steps used to analyze Nano3P-seq datasets
+## General steps used to analyze Nano3P-seq datasets

-### 1. Base-calling, demultiplexing and mapping
+### 1. Base-calling and demultiplexing

 Basecalling is done using Guppy basecaller without adapter trimming.
 We need the adapter sequence for the tailfindR software.